Soar through a tree top zipline adventure in the Alaska rainforest on mountainous Douglas Island.

 As you make your way through 5 ziplines, with the longest zip being about 600 feet long, you and your guide will stop and land in fully enclosed treehouse platforms where you can take in the scenery or snap some pictures.
 Hear about living in Southeast Alaska and the forest flora and fauna you’re seeing.
 Close to the end of your trip, you’ll cross a suspension bridge over a rushing stream.
 Top off your tour by embracing your inner lumberjack and try your hand at Axe Throwing.

-Back at the lodge you’ll have time for a light snack while watching a slideshow of the pictures your guide has taken of you during your adventure.
+Back at the lodge you’ll have time to watch a slideshow of the pictures your guide has taken of you during your adventure.
 There’s a gift shop where you can purchase your pictures and other mementos of your time in the trees.

 Please Note: Guests should be comfortable with heights and walking up about 50 stairs.
 This tour is not recommended for people who are pregnant, have seizures or recent neck, shoulder or back injuries/surgery.